 But in today’s world, it is not OK to just go on believing in a young earth any more than it is believing in a flat earth.
 Holding to YEC views creates many unnecessary problems and conflicts that hinder God’s work in the world.
-Seeing that Genesis 1-2 do not demand a young earth view is beneficial for several reasons:
+Seeing that Genesis 1-2 does not demand a young earth view is beneficial for several reasons:

-- we should not be content with the dissonance that comes from believing that God’s Word and God’s Works offer differing testimony.
+- we should not be content with the dissonance that comes from believing that God’s Word and God’s Works offer differing testimony

 - we imitate Christ in loving the world of the lost, eliminating unnecessary barriers to the gospel

 - we show the watching world that Christianity is actually a reasonable faith

 - we show the watching world that science is actually our friend is a God-honoring endeavor

 The uncompromising nature of the YEC view, made increasingly public in recent years, has made Christianity unnecessarily unpalatable and even ridiculous to non-believers.
 Like the Pharisees, it sets an unnecessary obstacle before those who would enter the kingdom.
 Our desire to attract unbelievers to the Christian faith leads us to remove that obstacle.
 Augustine said as much in the 5th century: